 As consumer awareness of Wagyu beef’s incomparable taste and health benefits has increased in recent years, demand for seed stock and terminal sires has exploded.
 In addition to their other positive attributes, this is one of the most docile breeds of cattle.
 We have found that being a Wagyu producer is very rewarding from a lifestyle and financial perspective and we would be glad to help you get started with this amazing breed.

-CONTACT US, Jim and Joan Chisholm, FOR MORE INFORMATION.
+CONTACT US, FOR MORE INFORMATION.